 - 1.1.
 The Council aims to ensure that its remuneration packages are fair, equitable and transparent and offer suitable reward for the employment of high quality staff with the necessary skills and experience to deliver high quality services. - 1.2.
 This Pay Policy Statement sets out the Council's policy relating to the pay of its workforce (excluding school-based employees) as required under the Localism Act 2011.
 The Localism Act requires the Council to have considered, approved and published a Pay Policy Statement for each financial year. - 1.3.
 Under section 112 of the Local Government Act 1972, the Council has the "power to appoint officers on such reasonable terms and conditions as the authority thinks fit".
-In accordance with Section 38 of the Localism Act, this Pay Policy Statement sets out the Council's policy for 2021/22 on: - The remuneration of its senior staff designated Chief Officers - The remuneration of its lowest paid employees - The relationship between the remuneration of its Chief Officers and the remuneration of staff who are not Chief Officers - 1.4 Where this policy refers to Chief Officers, this means the Chief Executive, Executive Directors, and Directors.
-Where the policy refers to the Council's lowest-paid employees this means those that are paid on the lowest established grade and scale point i.e. Grade 1, point 02.
-This definition of lowest-paid employees has been adopted because it reflects the lowest salary payable under the Council's job evaluation scheme and grading structure. - 1.4.1 The Council is proposing to introduce a new JNC pay scale for Chief Officers, excluding the Chief Executive in line with new senior management structure proposals.
-The new grading stricture for Croydon Chief Officer Grades is at Appendix B and is proposed for adoption during the financial year 2021/22. - 1.5 Remuneration in this context is defined widely to include not just pay but also charges, fees, allowances, benefits in kind, increases in enhancements of pension entitlements and termination payments. - 1.6 Following the decision of the Annual Council meeting on 03 June 2014, the Appointments Committee has delegated responsibility for approving appointments in accordance with the threshold specified in statutory guidance issued by the Secretary of State under section 40 of the Localism Act 2011.
-Government guidance is that Full Council takes decisions about remuneration packages for new appointments of £100,000 per year or more, as well as severance packages of £100,000 or more
+In accordance with Section 38 of the Localism Act, this Pay Policy Statement sets out the Council's policy for 2022/23 on: - The remuneration of its senior staff designated Chief Officers - The remuneration of its lowest paid employees - The relationship between the remuneration of its Chief Officers and the remuneration of staff who are not Chief Officers - 1.4 Where this policy refers to Chief Officers, this means the Chief Executive, Corporate Directors, and Directors.
+Where the policy refers to the Council's lowest-paid employees this means those that are paid on the lowest established grade and scale point i.e. Grade 1, point 2.
+This definition of lowest-paid employees has been adopted because it reflects the lowest salary payable under the Council's job evaluation scheme and grading structure. - 1.4.1 The Council in November 2021 introduced a new JNC pay scale for Chief Officers, excluding the Chief Executive, in line with new senior management structure proposals that was implemented on 1 November 2021.
+The new grading structure for Croydon Chief Officers is shown at Appendix B. - 1.5 Remuneration in this context is defined widely to include not just pay but also charges, fees, allowances, benefits in kind, increases in enhancements of pension entitlements and termination payments. - 1.6 Following the decision of the Annual Council meeting on 3 June 2014, the Appointments Committee has delegated responsibility for approving appointments in accordance with the threshold specified in statutory guidance issued by the Secretary of State under section 40 of the Localism Act 2011.
+Government guidance is that Full Council takes decisions about remuneration packages for new appointments of £100,000 per year, or more, as well as severance packages of £100,000, or more.